top of page

 Here are some valuable tips I found:

-It should go without saying that the first thing you need to do to get referrals is do your job and do it well.
+It goes without saying that the first thing you need to do to get referrals is do your job and do it well.

 Insurance agent meets with older couple to review their current coverage.